cotes2020/jekyll-theme-chirpy/_posts/01Cloud/01GCP/Compute/2021-01-01-GCP-Compute.md

   - These servers are automatically scaled and are deployed from highly available and a fault-tolerant design.

+    - Files uploaded into the GCS bucket can be processed in real time.
+    - the data can be extracted, transformed and loaded for querying in analysis.
+    - intelligent applications
+      - such as virtual assistance, chat bots
+      - video or image analysis, and sentiment analysis.

-  - use cases
+- <font color=OrangeRed> use cases </font>
   - used as part of a microservices application architecture.
     - Some applications, especially those that have microservices architecture, can be implemented entirely in Cloud Functions.
   - build symbols, serverless,
     - mobile IoT backends
     - integrate with third party services and APIs.

-    - Files uploaded into the GCS bucket can be processed in real time.
-    - the data can be extracted, transformed and loaded for querying in analysis.
-    - intelligent applications
-      - such as virtual assistance, chat bots
-      - video or image analysis, and sentiment analysis.

 ---